-OK, here it is the following 21 habits will transform the way you look at food forever.
+OK, here it is the following 21 habits will Transform Your Life Forever.
 But not only that, it will help you burn fat and feel amazing!
 Here at Body Complete we pride ourselves at offering the best health & fitness advice around Scarborough and the East Coast and probably the world!
 Be proud of you!
 So lets get on with it…If you’re here, that means you’re taking the first important steps toward losing weight or taking charge of your health.
 To make the transition a little smoother, we’re sharing a list of the 21 habits of a hard-core clean eater.

 What is Clean Eating?